nikop/steam-help/faqs/Moving a Steam Installation and Games.md

 * Move the *steamapps* folder from the Steam installation folder to your desktop.
 * Review the [Uninstalling Steam](https://help.steampowered.com/en/faqs/view/3C73-90F9-F600-0266) topic for instructions to uninstall Steam (this must be done to remove your old Steam installation settings from the Windows Registry).
 * Review the [Installing Steam](https://help.steampowered.com/en/faqs/view/099E-F5D1-8780-4778) topic for instructions to re-install Steam to the desired location.
-* Move the *steamapps* folder into the new Steam installation folder to copy downloaded game content, settings, and any saved games that might be stored there to the new location.[section style=important] ### Important Note about Save Games
+* Move the *steamapps* folder into the new Steam installation folder to copy downloaded game content, settings, and any saved games that might be stored there to the new location.  ### Important Note about Save Games
 If you are moving your Steam installation to a new hard drive and want to keep game saves/profiles for third party games that are not saved on Steam Cloud most of these can be found in your Documents folder: C:\Users\*[Windows user name]*\Documents\My Games\.
 Moving this folder to the same location on your new hard drive will maintain your saves/profiles.
 If you do not find them in that location for the game you may have to reach out to developer/publisher of the game to determine where the save file location is.
-Each game developer is able to decide how and where to store save files.[/section]
+Each game developer is able to decide how and where to store save files.
 * Start Steam and log in to your existing Steam account to confirm that the move was successful.
 * For installed games, [verify integrity of game files](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB) and you will be ready to play.